tower1ight/World/Misc/Letter to Patricia.md

 **Do I try to sell you on a worldview?** While this will get closer to understanding my perspective, that perspective would be singular and a lot of the power within this community comes dissimilar people and perspectives bound by similar feelings.
 **Do I try to hand wave this away?** This is very tempting, but "its complicated", though true, puts walls around these concepts.

-So basically I think the thing thats most important to know is that **trans** is an umbrella term for more
+So basically I think the thing thats most important to know is that **trans** is an umbrella term for people who's experience with gender is atypical.
+This otherness can relate to ones body, mind, social role, political